StarConKW/starconkw.github.io/index.md

 ## Registration

-Registration opens Mon Nov 13 @ 6pm EST. Tickets are free and first come, first served.
-We will post the link here when registration opens!
-Information about all the speakers and talks will be posted by Nov 11.
+Registration opens Mon Nov 13 @ 6pm EST and tickets will be available [here](https://www.eventbrite.ca/e/starcon-tickets-39599756939) (no access code will be needed).
+Tickets are free and first come, first served.
+Information about all the speakers and talks is still being gathered will be posted soon.

 ## The Venue